weymann/smartmeter-gas/README.md

-# Smart Gasmeter
+# Smartmeter Gas

-If you have an *old-style* gasmeter to measure gas consumption it's still possible to turn it into s smart device.
+If you have an *old-style* gasmeter to measure gas consumption it's still possible to turn it into a smart device.

 <img src="./doc/gas-measure.png" style="margin-right: 10px;width: 640px;" />